rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 - Amazon Inspector: Reminds Veracoe Scans, It checks applications for security vulnerabilities and deviations from security best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.
 - Amazon GuardDuty: provides intelligent threat detection for your AWS infrastructure and resources

+---
+---

+## Module 7: Monitoring & Analytics

+### Amazon CloudWatch
+Similar to Dynatrace, it enables you to monitor and manage various metrics and configure alarm actions based on data from those metrics.

+### AWS CloudTrail
+Records API calls for your account, basically a log of actions related to your account so you can check: WHO/WHERE/WHAT was done like: users being created by who, permissions changes, new resources, etc. There's also "CloudTrail Insights" that baiscally automatically detect unusual API activities in your AWS account

+###